Mpox

 • Get in touch with people you’ve had sex or close contact with and ask them to get tested.

-For additional preventative measures to take at home, visit CDC’s home isolation and infection control guidance.
+For additional preventative measures to take at home, visit CDC’s What to Do If You Are Sick webpage.

 Treatment